 The number of people who come to a first-time Edcamp varies.
 Remember that size isn't the goal; great conversations are!
-New Edcamps can range in size from 15-25 people on up.
-Some of it depends on whether teachers in your area are familiar with Edcamp.
-If they are, you will have more people registering to attend.
+New Edcamps can range in size from 15-25 people to many more.
+Interest may depend on whether educators in your area are already familiar with Edcamp.
+If they are, it is likely that more people will register to attend.
 Decide what size feels manageable to you and set the registration accordingly.
-For your first Edcamp, if you have space, aim for 100-125 teachers attending.
-That will keep it from being too overwhelming.
 Remember that usually about 25-50% of the people who register will not show up.
 It is a free event, and their plans will change.
 Expect it and don't worry when it happens.
-It happens to every Edcamp around the world!